-Given the increasing volume of stereo pairs that remain unprocessed, and to better enable the utilization of highresolution DEMs that they can be used to create, there is a strong motivation for moving away from the traditionally somewhat esoteric means of producing DEMs towards more open-source and automated methods (Moratto et al., 2010; Beyer et al., 2018).
-Accordingly, in this paper we present and test an open-source and largely automated processing pipeline for the production of well registered and globally accurate DEMs from stereo pairs of HiRISE and CTX images, referred to hereafter as the Aberystwyth University pipeline (AU pipeline).
-Notably, our methods presented herein are focussed on the proof of concept and functionality of this new pipeline.
-The AU pipeline is designed to be rapidly and freely implemented by researchers and is based on the open-source suite of automated geodesy and stereogrammetry tools from the NASA intelligent systems division called the Ames Stereo Pipeline (ASP) (Moratto et al., 2010; Beyer et al., 2018) and the Integrated Software for Imagers and Spectrometers version 3.5.3 programme (ISIS v3.5.3) (Anderson et al., 2004; Anderson, 2008).
-Several pipelines already exist for the generation of HiRISE and CTX digital elevation models, using both open-source and commercial software.
-The AU pipeline is designed to be freely implemented, and as such we describe only those pipelines making use of open-source software and refer readers to Tao et al. (2018) for a summary of the existing SOCET-SET pipeline for the production of HiRISE DEMs released on the PDS ODE.
+Given the increasing volume of stereo pairs that remain unprocessed and to better enable the utilisation of high-resolution DEMs that they can be used to create, there is a strong motivation for moving away from the traditionally esoteric means of producing DEMs towards more open-source and automatic methods (Moratto et al., 2010; Beyer et al., 2018).
+Accordingly, in this paper, we present and test an open-source and largely automated processing pipeline for the production of well-registered and globally accurate DEMs from stereo pairs of HiRISE and CTX images, referred to hereafter as the Aberystwyth University pipeline (AU pipeline).
+Notably, our methods development work herein is focussed on the proof of concept and functionality of this new pipeline.
+The AU pipeline is designed to be rapidly and freely implemented by researchers, who may necessarily have past experience of DEM creation, and is based on the open-source suite of automated geodesy and stereogrammetry tools from the NASA intelligent systems division called the Ames Stereo Pipeline (ASP) (Moratto et al., 2010; Beyer et al., 2018) and the Integrated Software for Imagers and Spectrometers version 3.5.3 programme (ISIS v3.5.3) (Anderson et al., 2004; Anderson, 2008).
+Several pipelines already exist for the generation of HiRISE and CTX digital elevation models, using both open source and commercial software.
+The AU pipeline is designed to be freely implemented, and as such, we describe only those pipelines making use of open-source software, and refer readers to Tao et al. (2018) for a summary of the existing SOCET-SET pipeline for the production of HiRISE DEMs released on the PDS ODE.